 How do you know if your bra cup is too small?

-If your breasts are spilling out of the top of your bra, this could be because you’re wearing the wrong band or cup size, or a bra style that isn’t suited for your breasts.
+If your breasts are spilling out of the top of your bra, it's likely due to you wearing the wrong band or cup size, or a bra style that isn’t suited for your breasts.

 The best way to figure out what’s causing the problem is to measure yourself and make sure that you’re wearing the right bra size.